ChaseDickinson/packer-images/README.md

     |-- user_config.sh - user-sepecific settings like dock favorites & VS Code setup
 ```

+## Usage

+Hyper-V is required.

+Don't forget to disable Secure Boot after you create a VM!

+Once the build completes, copy the VHD to a different directory, then point a new Hyper-V VM to it during setup.
+You'll have to run the following command from an elevated PowerShell prompt for the "Enhanced Mode" functionality to work:

+`Set-VM -VMName <your_vm_name> -EnhancedSessionTransportType HvSocket`

 ## Noob Logic

 - Why are you using the server images and installing the desktop GUI?